TeneryResearch/GenderOpenData/CONTRIBUTING.md

 2. Rebase your changes

-    Update your local repository with the most recent code from the main Data2x.AFRICA repository, and rebase your branch on top of the latest develop branch.
+    Update your local repository with the most recent code from the main GenderOpenData repository, and rebase your branch on top of the latest develop branch.

 3. Submit a pull request